GaM1ngN0tDev/NoiosoOS/README.md

 2. Helping set up automated GitHub Actions/CI pipelines to build the system images remotely.
 3. Translating the launcher and app UI strings into other languages.

-I'm still figuring out the visual language for the rest of the system — ideas and design feedback welcome too.
+I'm still figuring out the visual language for the rest of the system, ideas and design feedback welcome too.

 ---